-- Don’t install a gateway on a computer, like a laptop, that might be turned off, asleep, or disconnected from the internet.
+- Don’t install a gateway on a computer, such as a laptop, that might be turned off, asleep, or disconnected from the internet.
 The gateway can’t run under any of those circumstances.

 - If a gateway uses a wireless network, its performance might suffer.

-- You could install other applications on the gateway machine, but this may degrade gateway performance.
-If you do install other applications on the gateway machine, be sure to monitor the gateway closely to check if there’s any resource contention.
+- You can install other applications on the gateway machine, but this may degrade gateway performance.
+If you do install other applications on the gateway machine, be sure to monitor the gateway closely to check if there is any resource contention.

 Thanks for your feedback.